hikeventures/hikeventures.github.io/_posts/events/2018-06-21-Jetboil-Flash-Millijoule.markdown

 So that's our new flash we've got this in four different colors for 2018.

-## Jetboil Micllijoule
+## Jetboil Millijoule

-We'll move on to the next new product is our Milljoule and this is really kind of a higher altitude group cooking system and again in classic chip well style everything nests right in there it comes with our flux ring built in on the bottom of this again helping for that quick burn time but again all the technology really is in this burner unit itself which is really hot designed for that higher altitude lower temperature we're in.
+We'll move on to the next new product is our Milljoule and this is really kind of a higher altitude group cooking system and again in classic chip well style everything nests right in there it comes with our flux ring built in on the bottom of this.

+Again helping for that quick burn time but again all the technology really is in this burner unit itself which is really hot designed for that higher altitude lower temperature we're in.

 What's really cool about this while this is a gas can't isobutane fuel source which is what we use on all of our jib oil items